Liampronan/DualCameraKit/README.md

 ## In Xcode:

 1. Go to **File > Add Packages...**
-2. In the search bar, paste this repository URL (https://github.com/Liampronan/DualCameraKit).
+2. In the search bar, paste this [repository URL](https://github.com/Liampronan/DualCameraKit).
 3. Select the version rule (e.g., "Up to Next Major" is recommended for most cases)
 4. Click **Add Package**
 5. Select the `DualCameraKit` library product